stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 ## Working With EC2 Instances

 AWS EC2 enables you to deploy cloud-native applications with high performance and security.
-In the sections below, you will discover how to leverage Runme Notebook Cloud Renderers to engage with your EC2 resources.
+In the sections below, you will discover how to leverage Runme Cloud Rendering to engage with your EC2 resources.

 ### List EC2 Instances